Martin-Pitt/graceful-recovery/README.md

 * `options.path`: `String` – Path to store the session JSON in.
 By default this is set to `session.json` which stores it in that file on the current directory.
 * `options.autosave`: `Number` – Time in milliseconds to automatically take a snapshot and dump to disk.
 By default this is every 5 minutes (`5 * 60 * 1000`).
-* `options.catchExceptions`: `Boolean`– Catch any uncaught exceptions and shutdown gracefully.
+* `options.catchExceptions`: `Boolean` – Whether to catch any uncaught exceptions that would have shutdown the process.
 Enabled by default.
 See: https://nodejs.org/api/process.html#process_warning_using_uncaughtexception_correctly – NOTE: Application state may be in an undefined state at this point, use this if you can be sure you can take a snapshot that you could recover from.
 You can use the snapshot handler's `reason` parameter of `uncaught-exception` to make a decision on critical or safe data you want to store.
+* `options.exitExceptions`: `Boolean` – per the above, whether to actually exit the process ourselves once we have dumped a session to disk.
+Enabled by default.

 ### registerSnapshot